emacsattic/go-capf/README.md

 	  :config
 	  (add-hook 'go-mode-hook
 				(lambda ()
-				  (add-hook 'completion-at-point-functions
+				  (add-hook 'completion-at-point-functions #'go-capf
-							#'go-completion-at-point-function
 							nil t))))

-This will let `completion-at-point` know that it should try `go-completion-at-point-function` _first_ when looking for completions, in `go-mode` buffers.
+This will let `completion-at-point` know that it should try `go-capf` _first_ when looking for completions, in `go-mode` buffers.

 Also make sure that `completion-at-point` or `complete-symbol` is actually bound.